A-Ahmed100216/plane_project/a_README.md

         self.surname = surname
 ```

+* **Note, the `Flight_Trip` table must have been created before these functions to create these tables are called, due to them referencing this table**

 * Create a function to create the actual table to hold the customers, with a check if the table has already been made (and prints a message if has), otherwise creates the table
 ```python
     # function to create a table within the database for passengers